GLUTEN FREE HOT CROSS BUNS (UPDATED 2022)

-Hot cross buns are mildly sweet and spiced buns, which has dried raisins, sultanas or currants and a white cross on top.
+Hot cross buns are mildly sweet and spiced buns, which have dried raisins, sultanas or currants and a white cross on top.

 These buns are traditionally eaten on Good Friday marking the end of Lent.
 This is a tradition that started in England and has spread to Ireland and a few other Catholic countries.

 Depending on what country you are from the hot cross buns have different meanings.
 One of them is it represents the crucifixion of Jesus, and the spices inside suggest the spices used to preserve him at his funeral.

 You can eat these Gluten-Free Hot Cross Buns all year round, whether for breakfast, snack, or Sunday brunch, with your afternoon tea or coffee, warm or room temperature they are scrumptious.
 Certainly, I am glad that I made the gluten-free version so now I can enjoy them anytime I feel like it.

 WHAT DO YOU NEED FOR THESE GLUTEN FREE HOT CROSS BUNS?